 Crotona Parkway Malls

-Although known as the Crotona Parkway Malls, these malls are actually located between Crotona Parkway and Southern Boulevard.
-The land for Crotona Parkway was acquired by the city in 1888 to build a road connecting Crotona Park and Bronx Park, running to the east of Southern Boulevard.
-The parkway opened in 1910, replacing an unpaved road known as Penfold Street.
-Southern Boulevard was created as a grand throroughfare in the 1870s.
-It was designed to extend north from East 133rd Street and Third Avenue and to run alongside Crotona and Bronx Parks to its terminus, the New York Botanical Garden.
-It now becomes Dr. Theodore Kazimiroff Boulevard at that point.
+The Crotona Malls were designed to follow Crotona Parkway for nine blocks between Crotona Park and Bronx Park.
+The parkway opened in 1910, replacing an earlier unpaved road known as Penfold Street.
+On the east side of the malls is Southern Boulevard, which was created as a grand thoroughfare in the 1870s and designed to extend north from East 133rd Street and Third Avenue to its terminus at the New York Botanical Garden.

-In the mall between East Tremont Avenue and East 178th Street stands a stone obelisk commemorating a tragic moment in Bronx history.
-On March 20, 1990, a fire broke out in the Happy Land Social Club, killing 87 people.
-In 1995, a memorial sponsored by the Bronx Borough President was erected in the mall opposite the remains of the social club to honor the deceased.
-The obelisk is constructed of smooth-honed rose granite.
-It is nine feet six inches tall and three feet wide, and it stands on a pedestal one foot three inches tall and five feet wide.
+In the Mall between East Tremont Avenue and East 178th Street stands a stone obelisk commemorating a tragic moment in Bronx history.
+On March 20, 1990, a fire broke out in the Happy Land Social Club killing 87 people.
+A memorial sponsored by the Bronx Borough President was erected in the mall in 1995.
+The rose-colored granite obelisk was designed by Steve de Noyer, Claire Dudley, and José Antonio Velásquez.
+Its location, opposite the site of the social club serves as a gathering space for friends and families.